Partners of SLAM

 Silver Lake Boating Club

-The Silver Lake Boating Club’s primary focus is to provide opportunities for Madison residents to meet and socialize.
+The Silver Lake Boating Club provides opportunities for Madison residents to meet and enjoy social and water sport activities.
 A social event is scheduled each year in June, July, August and December.
 In addition, the club offers non-competitive boat rowing and kayaking events.
 Competitive sunfish racing regattas are also scheduled during the summer months.
 Membership is open to residents of Madison and you do not have to own a boat to be a member of the SLBC.
 For more information, please contact any of our flag officers.

 Flag Officers